Bernard Paget: Second World War

 After the war Paget was Colonel of the Oxfordshire and Buckinghamshire Light Infantry from October 1946 to September 1955 In May 1954, he presented new Queen's Colours to the regiment at Osnabrück.
 On 8 May 1955, he handed over the old Queen's Colours to the Dean of Christ Church Cathedral for safekeeping in a ceremony at Christ Church Cathedral, Oxford.
 He took his last salute from his regiment as Colonel Commandant at the parade to commemorate the bicentenary of the 52nd on 14 October 1955 at Osnabrück, West Germany.
 He was Colonel of the Intelligence Corps and Colonel of the Reconnaissance Regiment.
 He was Principal of Ashridge College of Citizenship from 1946 to 1949.
 He was a Governor of Radley College, Eastbourne College, St Edwards and Welbeck College.
 Paget was President of the Army Benevolent Fund.
 He was Governor of the Royal Hospital Chelsea from 1949 to 1956.
 He retired to Petersfield, Hampshire in 1957.
 He was appointed a Deputy Lieutenant of Hampshire in 1960.
 Paget was installed as a Knight Grand Cross of the Order of the Bath at a service in Westminster Abbey on 27 October 1960 and his Banner was hung in the Henry VII Chapel.
 He died soon afterwards of a heart attack on 16 February 1961, at the age of 73.

 Family

-He married Winifred Nora Paget on 7 February 1918 with whom he was to have two sons.
+He married Winifred Nora Paget on 7 February 1918, with whom he had two sons.
 His younger son, Lieutenant Tony Paget, died on 5 March 1945 from wounds received while serving with the 1st Battalion, Oxfordshire and Buckinghamshire Light Infantry (the 43rd) during the Battle of the Reichswald.
 He received the Distinguished Service Order for his gallantry during the battle.

-His elder son Sir Julian Paget, 4th Baronet, CVO was commissioned into the Coldstream Guards and served in NW Europe during the Second World War.
-He commanded a battalion of the Coldstream Guards before he retired from the Army in 1969.
-He became a military historian and author of many books.
-He was a Gentleman Usher to the Queen from 1971 to 1991.
-He inherited the title of 4th Baronet in 1972.
-He died on 25 September 2016.
+His elder son Sir Julian Paget, 4th Baronet, CVO served in the Army, during the Second World War and until he retired in 1969, and then became a military historian.

-General Sir Bernard Paget died on 16 February 1961.
+Sir Bernard Paget Avenue, built on the former Templer Barracks army site in Ashford, Kent, is named after him.